-The new qualification and the associated assessment and examinations system should provide useful information to all parties.
-Firstly, it should provide feedback to students on their performance and to teachers and schools on the quality of the teaching provided.
-Secondly, it should communicate to parents, tertiary institutions, employers and the public at large what students know and are able to do, in terms of how their performance matches the standards.
-Thirdly, it needs to facilitate selection decisions that are fair and defensible.
+The HKDSE qualification and the associated assessment and examinations system provide useful information to all parties.
+Firstly, it provides feedback to students on their performance and to teachers and schools on the quality of the teaching provided.
+Secondly, it communicates to parents, tertiary institutions, employers and the public at large what students know and are able to do, in terms of how their performance matches the standards.
+Thirdly, it facilitates selection decisions that are fair and defensible.